fieldtrip/website/tutorial/mouse_eeg.md

     lambda      = [0 -5.0 2.0];
     midsagittal = [0.2 -0.7 -2.0];

-The **[ft_headcoordinates](/reference/utilities/ft_headcoordinates)** function provides the homogenous transformation matrix to rotate and translate the MRI into the Paxinos coordinate system
+The **[ft_headcoordinates](/reference/utilities/ft_headcoordinates)** function provides the homogenous transformation matrix to rotate and translate the MRI into the Paxinos coordinate system.

     head2paxinos = ft_headcoordinates(bregma, lambda, midsagittal, 'paxinos')